 Consent obtained by fraud or force (actual or implied) is not consent, whether that force is physical force, threats, intimidation, or verbal coercion.
 A lack of verbal or physical resistance alone does not meet the affirmative-consent standard and does not of itself indicate consent.
 Prior consent on its own cannot be construed as current/future consent.
 Moreover, consent may be withdrawn at any time.
-Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one form of sexual activity does not imply consent to engage in other forms.
+Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another person.
+Consent to engage in one form of sexual activity does not imply consent to engage in other forms.